Things to do in Ibagué Tolima, Colombia

 Photo by Travelhapp, View from Mirador Madre Monte

-You can find even more hidden treasures in the surroundings of Ibagué, many of them in less than 2 hours reach.
+Here are some incredible hidden treasures in the surroundings of Ibagué, many of them within less than 2 hours reach.

 This hidden treasure is located less than 1 hour from Ibague, near San Luis, Tolima.
 The six impressive Chicalá Waterfalls near Payandé are set in a beautiful lush green scenery and offer opportunities for hiking and swimming.